Aurangzeb: Relations with the Ethiopian Empire

 Ethiopian Emperor Fasilides dispatched an embassy to India in 1664–65 to congratulate Aurangzeb upon his accession to the throne of the Mughal Empire.
+The delegation reportedly presented several valuable offerings to the Mughal Emperor, such as slaves, ivory, horses, a set of intricately adorned silver pocket pistols, a zebra and various other exotic gifts.
+François Bernier, describes the presents as consisting of:

 Relations with the Tibetans, Uyghurs, and Dzungars

 After 1679, the Tibetans invaded Ladakh, which was in the Mughal sphere of influence.
 Aurangzeb intervened on Ladakh's behalf in 1683, but his troops retreated before Dzungar reinforcements arrived to bolster the Tibetan position.
 At the same time, however, a letter was sent from the governor of Kashmir claiming the Mughals had defeated the Dalai Lama and conquered all of Tibet, a cause for celebration in Aurangzeb's court.

 Aurangzeb received an embassy from Muhammad Amin Khan of Chagatai Moghulistan in 1690, seeking assistance in driving out "Qirkhiz infidels" (meaning the Buddhist Dzungars), who "had acquired dominance over the country".

 Relations with the Czardom of Russia

 Russian Czar Peter the Great requested Aurangzeb to open Russo-Mughal trade relations in the late 17th century.
 In 1696 Aurangzeb received his envoy, Semyon Malenkiy, and allowed him to conduct free trade.
 After staying for six years in India, and visiting Surat, Burhanpur, Agra, Delhi and other cities, Russian merchants returned to Moscow with valuable Indian goods.